-BUT, we wont stop fundraising and indeed Shaky Team Member Keith Vance completed the Edinburgh Marathon yesterday 28th May and Keith is also planing to cycle the Ochils ton (100 miles!) with Stuart Henderson.
-Please support them.
+BUT, fundraising didn't stop and indeed Shaky Team Member Keith Vance completed the Edinburgh Marathon on 28th May and Keith cycled the Ochils ton (100 miles!) with Stuart Henderson a week later.

 It is more than 10 years ago since I was diagnosed with Parkinson disease which presented itself to me by ‘stopping my right leg from moving’ whilst running which used to be my favourite exercise.
 I thought initially that I could ignore it and pretended nothing would change and that it would not affect my family and my daily life.
 I also thought that if I told people that I had Parkinson’s, that I would be, sympathetically perhaps, cast aside by the wider world.

 I was wrong on both counts.
 Parkinson’s disease does affect your family and my partner and daughters have been brilliant and very supportive, and people in the wider world have stuck with me.
 I’m extremely thankful for that.

 Once I had accepted the reality of the disease and started telling people I was particularly struck by the following reaction: “Oh, I have known for years that you have Parkinson’s, I recognise the symptoms because my father has it”.

 This hammered home the reality and also the fact that there are many people affected by this disease.
 I have since met numerous people who are affected by Parkinson’s disease and have also learned that there are different versions (so to speak) and different stages but in all cases there is progression of the disease resulting in a worsening of symptoms, reduction in mobility and for some a gradual erosion of quality of life.
 Being honest that is scary.